crawlingout/unexplored/_posts/2014-08-04-fotopedia-alternative.markdown

 ---
 layout: post
-title:  "Fotopedia alternatives?"
+title:  "Fotopedia alternatives"
 date:   2014-08-03 20:00:00
 disqus: true
 ---
 Fotopedia is <a href="http://blog.fotopedia.com/fotopedia-shutdown/">shutting down</a>.
 It was a great site and I am sad that it's going to disappear.
-But I admit upfront - I write this because I'm trying to get the attention of the photographers who used to publish at Fotopedia.
-They are now googling phrases like <i>"Fotopedia alternative"</i> or <i>"Fotopedia replacement"</i> and I hope they might consider publishing some of their photographs here at this site, admittedly a lot smaller, simpler and less ambitious than Fotopedia.

-Not what you are looking for?
-Here is <strong>the list of Fotopedia alternatives</strong> (although none can replace Fotopedia):
+Here is <strong>the list of Fotopedia alternatives</strong> (although none can really replace Fotopedia):

 <div style="padding-left: 20px;">
     <p style="margin-bottom: 10px;">